 - Any award of maintenance payments

-- Direct or indirect contributions made to the acquisition of marital property by the non-titled spouse, including those as spouse, parent, wage earner and homemaker, and to the career or career potential of the other party
+- Any equitable claim to, interest in, or direct or indirect contributions made to the acquisition of marital property by the non-titled spouse, including joint efforts or expenditures and contributions and services as spouse, parent, wage earner and homemaker, and to the career or career potential of the other party

 - Liquidity of the marital property